learn-co-curriculum/dsc-kolmogorov-smirnov-test/README.md

 ---
 Kolmogorov-Smirnov tests have the advantages that:
 - the distribution of statistic does not depend on cumulative distribution function being tested and
-- the test is exact.
+- the test is exact

 They have the disadvantage that they are more sensitive to deviations near the center of the distribution than at the tails.

 ## Summary

-In this lesson, we looked at KS test and how this test can be used to test for normality assumptions.
-We looked at a one sample Ks test and a two-sample ks tests with simple examples.
-Next, we'll see how to implement these tests in python.
+In this lesson, we looked at K-S test and how this test can be used to test for normality assumptions.
+We also looked at a one-sample K-S test and a two-sample K-S tests with simple examples.
+Next, we'll see how to implement these tests in Python.